percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 including virtualized environments in private and public clouds.
-Virtualized public cloud environments have been viewed as less secure since resources are not always physically controlled by those who use them and since there are usually several ports open to the public.
+Virtualized public cloud environments have been viewed as less secure since resources are not always physically controlled by those who use them.
 This document defines improved security so as to lower the barrier to taking advantage of those environments.

 This document defines a solution framework wherein media privacy is ensured by making it impossible for a Media Distributor to